 Amounts due to or from Cantor and Freedom International Brokerage, one of the Company's equity method investments, are for transactional revenues under a technology and services agreement with Freedom International Brokerage as well as for open derivative contracts.
-These are included as part of "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" or "Payables to broker-dealers, clearing organizations, customers and related broker-dealers" or "Payables to broker-dealers, clearing organizations, customers and related broker-dealers" in the Company's consolidated statements of financial condition.
-As of December 30, 2016 and December 31, 2015, the Company had s3.0 million and \$0.9 million, respectively, in receivables from Cantor related to open derivative contracts.
+These are included as part of "Receivables from broker-dealers, clearing organizations, customers and related broker-dealers" or "Payables to broker-dealers, clearing organizations, customers and related broker-dealers" in the Company's consolidated statements of financial condition.
+As of December 30, 2016 and December 31, 2015, the Company had receivables from Freedom International Brokerage of \$1.3 million and \$4.1 million, respectively.
+As of December 31, 2016 and December 31, 2015, the Company had \$3.0 million and \$0.9 million, respectively, in receivables from Cantor related to open derivative contracts.
 As of December 31, 2016 and December 31, 2015, the Company had \$1.0 million and \$0.4 million, respectively, in payables to Cantor related to open derivative contracts.
 Additionally, as of December 31, 2015, the Company had \$4.6 million in payables to Cantor related to fails and equity trades pending settlement.
 As of December 31, 2016, the Company did not have any payables to Cantor related to fails and pending trades.